hunterschr/MIST4610Project2/README.md

 ### Question #2:

+  The main data manipulations for question 2 were within the *Difference in Crime Occurence between Genders* graph.
 The difference in crime frequency between genders was calculated by subtracting the number of victims of one gender from the number of victims of the other gender for each crime type.
-This calculation was stored in a calculated field named ``[GenderDiff]``.
+This calculation is stored in a calculated field named ``[GenderDiff]`` which is shown beneath the total number of occurences of each crime for each gender.

+  The only data manipulation used in the *List of Crimes with Average Age of Different Genders* graph was converting the victims' ages into averages instead of a sums.